 So if you have cell color, font color, or even applied conditional formatting, you can filter all those cells as well.

 2. Custom Filter

-With custom filter, you can filter using conditions, partial match, wildcard characters, much more.
+With a custom filter, you can filter using conditions, partial matches, wildcard characters, and much more.

 3. Date Filters